tylyuu/weather-forecast/README.md

 And you are good to go!

 ## Features:
- - Type in place in the world and get instant weather forecast
+ - Type in different locations in the world and get instant weather forecast
- - Including a slide bar that enables users to determine the number of days to forecast
+ - Including a slide bar that enables users to determine the number forecast days
  - Including Customized type of data demonstration
  - Including a send-email box that enables users to remind their loved ones right now!